Lake Estancia: History and climatological implications

 The Estancia Valley became a closed basin (Note: A closed basin is a drainage system that ends in a lake or depression, with evaporation being the only means through which water leaves the system.) at some point during the Pliocene to middle Pleistocene.
 Previously, the Estancia Valley was occupied by a river that flowed through the Encino Basin into the Pecos River and eventually into the Brazos River.
 Fault movement was probably responsible for the breakup of this drainage system.
-Dissolution of the Permian Yeso Formation may have contributed to the subsidence of the basin.
+Dissolution of the Yeso Formation from the Permian period may have contributed to the subsidence of the basin.

 The low thickness of lake sediments in the Estancia Valley suggests that the lake began to form only in the middle Pleistocene.
 Early Lake Estancia, most likely larger than the LGM lake, existed possibly during the Illinoian glaciation and largely dried up in the warm and dry climate of the Sangamonian interglacial.
 Climate changes recorded in the cave deposits in the Cavenee Caverns northwest of the Lake Estancia basin have been correlated to fluctuations of Lake Estancia; they suggest that Lake Estancia may have desiccated 134,000–121,000 years ago.
 Between 69,000 and 19,000 years ago, water levels were higher 41,000–38,000 years ago and lower 57,000–51,000 and 45,000–43,000 years ago, consistent with climate patterns recorded in regional cave deposits.
 The low water level stages correlate to the timing of maximum summer insolation and warm periods in Greenland; however, problems with dating these fluctuations make any inference about correlations to events elsewhere in North America problematic.